 Our team of Personal Injury Solicitors and Lawyers understand the devastating nature of a brain or head injury.
 So we’re on hand to help our clients receive compensation, rehabilitation and ongoing care.

 The compensation awarded in brain or head injury cases can range from £35,000 for a moderate brain injury to the most severe brain injury cases where there are lifelong financial losses, could be awarded £5 million or more.

-We offer free legal advice for victims or family members, and we may be able to deal with the claim on a No Win, No Fee basis - ask us for details.
+We offer free legal advice for victims or family members, and we may be able to deal with the claim on a No Win, No Fee basis.
+Legal Aid may be available in some cases - just ask us for details.